itenium-be/blog-posts/productivity/2017-04-22-advanced-windows-explorer.md

 A listing of handy but less known shortcuts in Windows Explorer and some Autohotkey examples on how to add extra functionality.

-Open Windows Exporer, the most direct way:
+Open Windows Explorer, the most direct way:
 {: style="display: inline"}
 {% include kbd k="Win+E" l="Open Windows Explorer" %}